t0t0r0-cat/AudioMuse-AI/README.md

 And now just some **NEWS:**
+> * Version 0.6.5-beta introduce the **Song Path** feature.
+Input two song and get a sonic path between them.
 > * Version 0.6.4-beta introdcue **Sonic Fingerprint** turn your listening history in a fingerprint to discover similar sonic songs.
 > * Version 0.6.3-beta introduce **Voyager index** for the similarity function.
 Raising the recall from 70-80% to 99% for 100 similar song.
 Also using less memory.
-> * Version 0.6.2-beta introduce the **TOP Playlist Number** parameter for clustering tasks, let's keep only the most diverse playlists!
-> * From version 0.6.1-beta also [Navidrome](https://www.navidrome.org/) is supported.

 ## **Table of Contents**